jonathanhogg/flitter/docs/language.md

 ### Time codes

-In addition to normal literal numbers, as described above, **Flitter** supports literal *time codes*, which are given as a sequence of hours, minutes and seconds separated with colon characters (`:`), with the hours being optional and the seconds having an optional decimal fraction.
+In addition to normal literal numbers, as described above, **Flitter** supports literal *time codes*, which are given as a sequence of integer hours, minutes and seconds separated with colon characters (`:`), with the hours being optional and the seconds having an optional decimal fraction.
 For example:

 ```flitter